Pantheon’s new Multidev technology has gotten quite a bit of attention lately, but why is it a big deal?

 Unless you have a reason for keeping things separate, an easy workaround is to use ‘all’ as an alias for multiple remotes.
 Users can

-git push all [branch] to push it to GitHub and Pantheon simultaneously, which will update the PR and the environment.
+git push all [branch] to push it to GitHub and Pantheon simultaneously, which will update the pull request and the environment.

-When a PR is merged on GitHub, an admin can
+When a pull request is merged on GitHub, an admin can

 fetch github, merge as necessary, and